jgravelle/Grompt_plugin/README.md

 # Grompt Chrome Plugin

 ## Description
-Grompt is a Chrome plugin that will re-engineer your prompts for optimal results.
+Grompt is a self-contained Chrome plugin that re-engineers your prompts for optimal results using the Groq API.
+It allows users to quickly refine their prompts directly within their browser, enhancing the quality of their AI interactions.

 ## Installation

 ### Prerequisites
-- Python 3.7 or higher
-- pip (Python package installer)
 - Google Chrome browser
+- Groq API key

-### Downloading and Installing Grompt
+### Installing the Grompt Plugin

 1. Clone or download the Grompt repository to your local machine:
    ```